Commence on November 30, 2021

 Creemore, ON L0M 1G0

 The Scholarship Selection Committee reviews all applications.
 The top five or eight applicants are chosen for interviews.
 Interviews will be scheduled in the middle of May.
-Successful applicant(s) with be notified of conditional scholarship award(s) by Friday May 28, 2021.
+Successful applicant(s) with be notified of conditional scholarship award(s) by late May.

 Final confirmation of awards will come in early July once final marks are received and the Scholarship Selection Committee has completed any due diligence on the conditional scholarship recipient(s).
 The Scholarship Selection Committee will, at their sole discretion, verify any information in the successful conditional applications including financial need, other financial support such as scholarships or tuition waivers, and contact references or employers and volunteer organizations.